 (4) "Clerk" means the clerk or other official of the municipality who is the custodian of the official records of the municipality.

-(6) "Local governing body" means the council or other legislative body charged with governing the municipality.
+(7) "Local governing body" means the elected members of a council or other elected members of a legislative body charged with governing a municipality or consolidated city-county.

 (a) a public use enumerated in 70-30-102; or